-One of those elements is most definitely car insurance It is difficult for any driver to figure out exactly how much insurance coverage they need.
+One of those elements is most definitely auto insurance.
+It is difficult for any driver to figure out exactly how much insurance coverage they need.
 If you are a young driver or helping a young driver get car insurance, that question is even harder to answer.

 That’s where we come in.
 Our guide will help you discover which car insurance is best for young drivers, as well as how to save money on the monthly premium!

 If you’re reading this, chances are you have discovered just how expensive it is for young adults to get car insurance.
 Before we go any further, we need to answer the big question: Just why do young drivers have to pay so much for car insurance?

 There are several reasons why it’s difficult to get cheap car insurance for teen drivers, and they are all related.
 It all comes down to how much risk the insurance company feels it is taking by insuring a young and less seasoned driver.

 First, young drivers are inexperienced, making them likelier to get into car accidents.
 Second, young adults are likelier to engage in risky driving behavior.
 Statistics back this up.